openshift-labs/learn-katacoda/servicemesh/5-advanced-routerules/2dark-launch.md

 Note that the `virtualservice` routes the requests to `recommendation`, `subset: version-v1`.
 However, it also `mirror` these requests to `recommendation`, `subset: version-v2`.

-Let's apply these files: `istioctl create -f ~/projects/istio-tutorial/istiofiles/destination-rule-recommendation-v1-v2.yml -n tutorial \
+Let's apply these files: `istioctl create -f ~/projects/istio-tutorial/istiofiles/destination-rule-recommendation-v1-v2.yml -n tutorial; \
 istioctl create -f ~/projects/istio-tutorial/istiofiles/virtual-service-recommendation-v1-mirror-v2.yml -n tutorial`{{execute T1}}

 Now, send several requests to the microservices on `Terminal 2` to see their responses